-- AUD/JPY charges are edging in the direction of bull flag resistance, which has been in place because the center of June.
+- AUD/JPY charges proceed to consolidate in a possible bull flag, which has been in place because the center of June.

 AUD/USD RATE TECHNICAL ANALYSIS: DAILY CHART (August 2021 to August 2022) (CHART 1)

-AUD/USD: Retail dealer information reveals 66.05% of merchants are net-long with the ratio of merchants lengthy to brief at 1.95 to 1.
-The variety of merchants net-long is 0.23% increased than yesterday and 5.31% increased from final week, whereas the variety of merchants net-short is 3.28% increased than yesterday and 0.91% increased from final week.
+AUD/USD: Retail dealer information reveals 65.09% of merchants are net-long with the ratio of merchants lengthy to quick at 1.86 to 1.
+The variety of merchants net-long is 9.39% increased than yesterday and 38.82% increased from final week, whereas the variety of merchants net-short is 20.96% decrease than yesterday and 32.37% decrease from final week.

-We sometimes take a contrarian view to crowd sentiment, and the very fact merchants are net-long suggests AUD/USD costs might proceed to fall.
+We sometimes take a contrarian view to crowd sentiment, and the very fact merchants are net-long suggests AUD/USD costs could proceed to fall.

-Positioning is much less net-long than yesterday however extra net-long from final week.
-The mixture of present sentiment and up to date modifications provides us an extra blended AUD/USD buying and selling bias.
+Traders are additional net-long than yesterday and final week, and the mix of present sentiment and up to date adjustments provides us a stronger AUD/USD-bearish contrarian buying and selling bias.

 AUD/JPY RATE TECHNICAL ANALYSIS: DAILY CHART (August 2021 to August 2022) (CHART 3)

-What has modified, nonetheless, is that momentum is popping extra bullish.
-AUD/JPY charges are buying and selling above their day by day 5-, 8-, 13-, and 21-EMA envelope, which is in bullish sequential order.
-Daily MACD is trending increased above its sign line, whereas day by day Slow Stochastics have moved again into overbought territory.
-A breakout from the bull flag would counsel an preliminary transfer increased to the yearly highs at 96.88 within the near-term.
+Momentum is missing.
+The pair is pinned at its day by day 5-, 8-, 13-, and 21-EMA envelope, which is in neither bearish nor bullish sequential order.
+Daily MACD is above its sign line however flat, whereas day by day Slow Stochastics are turning decrease after failing to succeed in overbought territory.
+While the bull flag suggests a continuation transfer to contemporary yearly highs, the contextual efficiency of different AUD-crosses means that extra consolidation is the possible path ahead within the near-term.

-AUD/JPY: Retail dealer information reveals 29.26% of merchants are net-long with the ratio of merchants brief to lengthy at 2.42 to 1.
-The variety of merchants net-long is 23.01% increased than yesterday and 24.11% increased from final week, whereas the variety of merchants net-short is 2.89% decrease than yesterday and three.45% decrease from final week.
+AUD/JPY: Retail dealer information reveals 24.35% of merchants are net-long with the ratio of merchants quick to lengthy at 3.11 to 1.
+The variety of merchants net-long is 5.88% decrease than yesterday and 17.04% decrease from final week, whereas the variety of merchants net-short is 13.73% increased than yesterday and 11.90% increased from final week.

-We sometimes take a contrarian view to crowd sentiment, and the very fact merchants are net-short suggests AUD/JPY costs might proceed to rise.
+We sometimes take a contrarian view to crowd sentiment, and the very fact merchants are net-short suggests AUD/JPY costs could proceed to rise.

 — Written by Christopher Vecchio, CFA, Senior Strategist